 The grant date present values were estimated using a binomial option-pricing model in accordance with the rules and regulations of the SEC and are not intended to forecast appreciation of our stock price.
-The 2014 SSARs had an estimated grant date present value of \$4.72.
-The assumptions used in the binomial model are discussed in Note 11 to our financial statements for the year ended December 31, 2014, which are included in our 2014 Annual Report to Shareholders.
-The SSARs are not transferable, except by will, inheritance, qualified domestic relations order or gift to or for the benefit of family, and will not confer an actual dollar benefit on the holder unless they are exercised at a time when the market value of the stock exceeds the exercise price of the SSARs.
+The 2015 SSARs had an estimated grant date present value of \$6.49.
+The assumptions used in the binomial model are discussed in Note 11 to our financial statements for the year ended December 31, 2015, which are included in our 2015 Annual Report to Shareholders.
+The SSARs will not confer an actual dollar benefit on the holder unless they are exercised at a time when the market value of the stock exceeds the exercise price of the SSARs and are not transferable, except by will, inheritance, qualified domestic relations order or gift to or for the benefit of family.
 The amount of any such benefit which may be obtained by exercise of the SSARs is not in any way predicated on or controlled by the estimate presented.

-- (3) These amounts are awards pursuant to our annual Officer Incentive Plan as discussed on page 26 of the CD&A. The amounts shown were paid to the NEOs in February of the following year.
+- (3) The 2015 amounts are awards pursuant to our annual Officer Incentive Plan as discussed on page 28 of the CD&A. The amounts shown were paid to the NEOs in February of the following year.
 Mr. Tiede elected to defer \$96,148 of this amount into a stock equivalent account under the Deferred Compensation Plan for Corporate Officers in compliance with IRC Section 409A.
 The value of this account will not be payable until at least six months after his separation of service from the Company.
-The Deferred Compensation Plan for Corporate Officers is described under the caption "Description of Nonqualified Deferred Compensation Plans" on page 49. - (4) For all NEOs except Mr. Tiede, the amounts shown in this column are the aggregate change in the actuarial present value of accumulated benefits under our defined benefit pension plans shown in the "2014 Pension Benefits" table on page 45, from the pension plan measurement date used for our audited financial statements for the prior completed fiscal year to the pension plan measurement date used for the audited financial statements for the covered year shown in the table.
+The Deferred Compensation Plan for Corporate Officers is described under the caption "Description of Nonqualified Deferred Compensation Plans" on page 51. - For each of Messrs.
+Sanders, Saunders and Tiede, the 2014 amounts reflect a reduction of the amounts recovered due to the financial restatements.
+The amounts recovered equal \$435,742 for Mr. Sanders, \$150,882 for Mr. Saunders and \$172,265 for Mr. Tiede.
+Recovery of these amounts was effected by a reduction in payout of PCSUs that vested for the 2013-2015 performance period.
+Please see "2015 Option Exercises and Stock Vested Table", footnote (4).
+For Mr. Sanders, in addition to recovery of the clawback through a reduction in the payout of vested PCSUs, tax rules under IRC Section 162(m) and compliance with Rule 409A, require a portion (\$63,335) of the clawback amount to be recovered through a reduction in his 2015 non-equity incentive payout. - (4) For all NEOs except Mr. Tiede, the amounts shown in this column are the aggregate change in the actuarial present value of accumulated benefits under our defined benefit pension plans shown in the "2015 Pension Benefits" table on page 47, from the pension plan measurement date used for our audited financial statements for the prior completed fiscal year to the pension plan measurement date used for the audited financial statements for the covered year shown in the table.
 These amounts are determined using interest rate and mortality rate assumptions consistent with those used in our financial statements.
-Mortality assumptions were updated to reflect the RP2014 healthy annuitant mortality table, generationally projected with Scale MP-2014 as of 12/31/14.
-The increase in pension values in 2014 for all NEOs are attributable to three factors.
-First, changes in the underlying assumptions, and in particular the interest rates and mortality assumptions, used to determine the actuarial present value of retirement benefits pursuant to the Pension Protection Act of 2006, to generally accepted accounting principles and to SEC requirements.
-A lower interest rate produces a greater pension value.
-This year's discount rates are approximately 0.80% less than last year's discount rates and this year's lump sum interest rates are equivalent to a rate that is approximately 0.60% less than last year's lump sum interest rates.
-The change in mortality assumptions led to increases in pension value as participants are assumed to live longer.
-The changes in mortality assumptions follow a study released by the Society of Actuaries in October 2014.
-Second, all of the NEOs worked for a full year in 2014, and therefore their pension benefits increased because they earned an additional year of benefit service and their highest average earnings increased (due to increases in their base pay and bonus awards).
-Third, an additional year older results in a shorter discount period from the assumed retirement age to the current age.
-The result of a shorter discount period to retirement age is an increase in the pension values.
+Increases in the present value of accumulated benefits resulted from an additional year of pay and benefit service under the retirement formula.
+There were no changes to the design of the retirement plan benefits during 2015.